MonalisaThomas/MonalisaThomas/README.md

 **Data Scientist | Geospatial Analyst | Education Strategist**
 Graduate of Carnegie Mellon University – Master of Science in Information Technology.
-Focused on data science, AI, and geospatial applications for real-world impact.
+Focused on data science, Machine Learning, AI, and geospatial applications for real-world impact.

 ---